-- Over 40% of Travellers stated that they were not always treated with dignity and respect. - Travellers don't value education as they don't believe they will get a job afterwards. - Need for intercultural, anti-racist, and antibullying training for teachers and public sector staff.
+In relation to experience: Over 40% of Travellers stated that they were not always treated with dignity and respect.
+Travellers don't value education as they don't believe they will get a job afterwards.
+Need for intercultural, anti-racist, and anti- bullying training for teachers and public sector staff.